Get a head start on your Binghamton University education!

 After paying the initial deposit to hold their spot, students will receive a bill for separate parts of the summer program through student accounts.

 4. Exactly which courses will I be studying?

-ESL 110 (4 W General Education credits): This course provides instruction and practice in all four language skills: speaking, listening, reading, writing as well as English study skills and grammar.
+ESL 110 (4 W Harpur Writing College credits): This course provides instruction and practice in all four language skills: speaking, listening, reading, writing as well as English study skills and grammar.
 You will receive instruction and guided practice in all of these areas with an emphasis on writing.
 The course includes some experiential learning activities outside of the classroom.
 The goal is to help you work to the best of your abilities in an English-speaking academic environment.

-ESL 142 (2 credits): This course provides integrated instruction in study skills, cross-cultural issues and human development.
+ESL 142 (2 credits): This course provides integrated instruction in study skills, cross-cultural issues and leadership skills.
 The course includes some experiential learning activities outside of the classroom.
 The goal is to enable freshmen to become full participants in the academic and community environment.

-ESL 210 may be an option based on a placement test given upon arrival.
+ESL 210 (4 C General Education credits) may be an option based on a placement test given upon arrival.